denysdovhan/wtfjs/README.md

 };
 ```

 And ES6 standardized shorthand method definitions.
-Also, classes might be anonymous.
+Also, classes can be anonymous.
 So if we drop `: function` part, we're going to get:

 ```js
 class {